 This course covers topics in human structure and function, human genetics, and human ecology.
 A scientific and bio-ethical approach is used to study issues related to society as a whole as well as to you as an individual.
 The overall goal of the course is to help you become more scientifically literate so that you can make informed decisions.
-Meets general academic requirement S.
+Meets general academic requirement S and SC.

 BIO 102: Biology of Movement

 Students study the science of movement.
 The structure and function of the skeletal and muscular systems will be studied in detail.
 The nervous, respiratory and cardiovascular systems will also be studied.
 In addition, students will explore the biomechanics of movement.
 The course is especially designed for dance majors and others who have a particular interest in the biology of movement.
-Meets general academic requirement S.
+Meets general academic requirement S and SC.

 BIO 104: Biology of Birds

 A general overview of the study of avian natural history.
 Special attention is given to field techniques to identify, describe, and record the biology of birds in their natural habitat.
 Four class hours per week and field trips.
-Meets general academic requirement S.
+Meets general academic requirement S and SC.

 BIO 105: Concepts of Biology in Practice

 A course designed to facilitate learning of biological concepts through laboratory experiences.
 Critical scientific thinking and science process will be emphasized.
-Meets general academic requirement S.
+Meets general academic requirement S and SC.